hrna94/ABACUS-data-export-to-excel-report/README.md

 Double-click `Get-ParkingReport.ps1` or run it from a PowerShell console.

 -   **Initial Run:** The first time you run it, the script may prompt you to install the required `ImportExcel` module.
 Confirm the installation by pressing `Y` and `Enter`.
 -   **GUI Usage:** A graphical window will appear.
 Follow these steps:
     1. Select the **input folder** where your `.txt` data files are located.
     2. Choose the desired **start** and **end dates/times** for the report.
     3. Specify the **output file** location and name.
     4. Click the **"Generate Report"** button to start the process.
 -   **Process Feedback:** You will see the progress of the export displayed in the PowerShell console window.
 Upon successful completion, the GUI will automatically close.
+If an error occurs (eg. if the file is open), a clear error message will be shown.